AlgTUDelft/pystreed/README.md

 See [examples/prescriptive_policy_example.py](examples/prescriptive_policy_example.py) for an example.

+### Survival analysis
+`STreeDSurvivalAnalysis` implements an optimal survival tree method, by optimizing the proportional hazard function of LeBlanc and Crowly, "Relative Risk for Censored Survival Data," _Biometrics_ 48.2 (1992): 411-425.
+Each leaf node predicts a risk factor $\theta$ which is used to shift the base hazard model $\hat{\Lambda}(t)$.
+The Kaplan-Meier estimator is used as a stepwise survival function $\hat{S}(t) = e^{-\theta \hat{\Lambda}(t)}$.

+Instead of a label, the input data expects a two-dimensional array with for each instance 1) a binary censoring indicator and 2) a time-of-event (death or censoring).

+See [examples/survival_analysis_example.py](examples/survival_analysis_example.py) for an example.

+If you use STreeD for _survival analysis_, please cite our paper:

+* Huisman, T., Jacobus G. M. van der Linden, and Emir Demirović.
+"Optimal Survival Trees: A Dynamic Programming Approach." _Proceedings of AAAI-24_ (Accepted, not published).
+2024.

 ## Parameters
 STreeD can be configured by the following parameters:
 * `max_depth` : The maximum depth of the tree.
 Note that a tree of depth zero has a single leaf node.
 A tree of depth one has one branching node and two leaf nodes.
 * `max_num_nodes` : The maximum number of _branching_ nodes in the tree.
 * `min_leaf_node_size` : The minimum number of samples required in each leaf node.
 * `time_limit` : The run time limit in seconds.
 If the time limit is exceeded a possibly non-optimal tree is returned.
 * `feature_ordering` : The order in which the features are considered for branching.
 Default is `"gini"` which sorts the features by gini-impurity decrease.
-The alternative is `"in-order"` which considers the feature in order of appearance.
+The alternative (and default for survival analysis) is `"in-order"` which considers the feature in order of appearance.
 * `hyper_tune` : Use STreeD's special hyper-tune method.
 * `use_branch_caching` : Enables or disables the use of branch caching.
 * `use_dataset_caching` : Enables or disables the use of dataset caching.